lagua/dforma/readme.md

 All data in the configuration object will be passed down to the control, so any properties or methods specific to each widget can be overridden via this object (e.g. "checked" for a checkbox).

 Dijit Form controls are used for most common types.
 The default control is a dijit/form/TextBox.
-Currently this mapping exists between types and widgets:
+Currently the following mapping exists between types and widgets:

 Type | Widget | Details
 ---- | ------ | -------